Daily Current Affairs Quiz

 Under Article 109, a Money Bill can only be introduced in Lok Sabha, and Rajya Sabha gets a maximum of 14 days to return it with recommendations, which Lok Sabha may accept or reject.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: UPSC frequently tests Money Bill vs Finance Bill (Part A: tax proposals, Part B: expenditure) vs Appropriation Bill (Article 114).
-Also know the distinction between Consolidated Fund (Article 266(1)), Contingency Fund (Article 267), and Public Account — all appear in Article 110(1) definitions.
+| 📌 Exam Tip | UPSC frequently tests Money Bill vs Finance Bill (Part A: tax proposals, Part B: expenditure) vs Appropriation Bill (Article 114).
+Also know the distinction between Consolidated Fund (Article 266(1)), Contingency Fund (Article 267), and Public Account — all appear in Article 110(1) definitions. |

 Question 18 of 30